 The fact that the female flies mate only once during their lifetime is an important fact to consider in the control of C bezziana.
-Pupal flies exposed to irradiation lead to sterile adults that can be released to breed with wild male and female flies.
+Pupal flies exposed to irradiation lead to sterile adults that can be released to mate with wild male and female flies.
 As a result, no viable offspring are produced in the wild.

 Wolves (Warbles) of Small Animals

 Larvae of the genus Cuterebra are often referred to as wolves, warbles, rabbit bots, or rodent bots.
 These fly larvae infest the skin of rabbits, squirrels, mice, rats, chipmunks, and occasionally dogs and cats.
-(For clinical findings, diagnosis, and treatment, see Cuterebra Infestation in Small Animals.)
+(For clinical findings, diagnosis, and treatment, see Infestation in Small Animals.)

 Gray Flesh Fly

-The gray flesh fly, Wohlfahrtia vigil is responsible for cutaneous myiasis in North America, particularly in southern Canada and the northern part of the USA.
+The gray flesh fly, Wohlfahrtia vigil, is responsible for cutaneous myiasis in North America, particularly in southern Canada and the northern part of the USA.
 The adult flies have been recorded from the New England states to Alaska, but most reports are from eastern sections of Canada and the neighboring northeastern parts of the USA.
 All reports of infestation are in the skin of healthy animals, particularly the unbroken skin of the young.

-All 3 larval stages are maggot-like in their appearance and have posterior spiracles that are unique to the species.
+All three larval stages are maggot-like in their appearance and have posterior spiracles unique to the species.
 The first larval stage is 1.5 mm at hatching and grows to 3.5 mm at the time of its molt to the second stage.
 The third stage is 7.0–18.5 mm long.
 Its posterior end is narrow, and it is covered with many irregular rows of small spines that have dark points and are directed posteriorly.
 This larva is better adapted to maintain an attachment to living tissues.
 The oral hooks are strongly developed.
 The posterior end of the larva has its spiracular plate located in a deep pit formed by the margins of the segment.
 The posterior spiracles have wide slits and a strong peritreme.

 The gray flesh fly is larviparous—it deposits larvae instead of eggs on healthy, uninjured skin of suitable hosts, particularly young animals.
 Larvae penetrate the unbroken skin and form a boil-like (furuncular) swelling.
 Development to the infective third-larval stage is usually completed in 9–14 days.
 The parasites then drop to the ground and pupate for ~11–18 days, varying with the season of the year and the temperature.
 When cold weather approaches, the pupation period is greatly prolonged.
 Under laboratory conditions, it has been observed to last 7 mo.
 Parasites survive the winter in pupal form.
 Adults emerge and mate after ~3–4 days.
 Female flies begin larviposition ~1 wk later, depositing 6–16 larvae at a time.
 Female flies live for 35–40 days; males seldom survive >3 wk.